swiftlang/swift-tools-support-core/README.md

 Development
 -------------

-All changes to source files in this repository need to be done in the repository of the Swift Package Manager repository ([link](https://github.com/apple/swift-package-manager)) and then copied here using the Script in `Utilities/import` which looks for SwiftPM next to its own checkout (`../swiftpm`).
+All changes to source files in this repository need to be done in the repository of the Swift Package Manager repository ([link](https://github.com/apple/swift-package-manager)) and then copied here using the Script in `Utilities/import` which takes the local path to the SwiftPM directory as input (or uses `../swiftpm` as default).
-All files under the TSC directory in [SwiftPM](https://github.com/apple/swift-package-manager) are part of the swift-tools-support-core and will be imported by the import script.
+All targets with a TSC prefix in [SwiftPM](https://github.com/apple/swift-package-manager) are part of the swift-tools-support-core and will be imported by the import script.
 The plan is to eventually move ownership to this repository.

 License
 -------